-Start components are not usually required with the scroll compressors used in heat pumps, but are available for special cases and where start components are desirable to reduce light dimming.
-Hard start components must be field installed and are available through manufacturer's parts department.
+Start components are not usually required with the scroll compressors, but are available for special cases and where start components are desirable to reduce light dimming.
+Hard start components must be field installed and are available through the manufacturer's parts department or from the wholesale distributor.